zoolanders/documentation/src/pages/essentials-for-yoothemepro/oauth-keys-secrets.md

 All auth tokens, keys & secrets are strongly **encrypted** and stored in [Essentials Settings](./settings) which is ultimately a Database Table.
 This is important as you don't want to expose those, but even if that would happen the encryption would make them useless.

-Furthermore, the decryption would only work in the site it was encrypted because the site's secret key is used for the encryption.
+Furthermore, the decryption would only work in the same site it was encrypted by, because the site's secret key is used for the encryption.
 That means that porting the auths to a different site is not possible.

 ### OAuth Principles